raywonkari/aws-contact-form-backend/README.md

 The binary file is used in the CDK APP to deploy it to AWS.

 In the `contact-form-code` directory, we have an example of how the frontend is setting up a contact form, dealing with the fields, sending the data to API GW, and acting upon the response.

+This repo is used as the reference in one of my blog post available here: https://raywontalks.com/contact-form-aws/